-At Apeel Sciences, a win for us equals zero food waste, but there's a lot of game left to play since 40% of the food grown for consumption is currently wasted.
+At Apeel, a win for us equals zero food waste, but there's a lot of game left to play since globally, fruits and vegetables make up 40% of all the food that goes to waste (Porter et. al. 2016).
 We’re part of a global effort to eliminate food waste, wherever it arises.
 While we all know the famous three players in this effort, “Reduce, Reuse, and Recycle,” to become All-Stars in the waste game, we need to up our waste management skills.

 With our food-waste fighting, plant-derived solution for extending the shelf life of fresh produce, we’re pros at reducing food waste in the supply chain.
 But what about our offices?
 To become food-waste champions, we often reference the Waste Framework Directive developed by the European Union.
 This Framework provides explanations and principles about waste management, but more importantly, lays out the Waste Hierarchy - in other words, the rules of the game!

 The Waste Hierarchy is our playbook for managing waste.
 This prioritization framework helps us find solutions high on the Waste Hierarchy (see image below) where we can prevent food waste, rather than automatically sending waste to the bottom of the pyramid (i.e., landfill).

 Photo via Skip Hire Network